ecksdeeh/BLACKOUT---Privacy-Preserving-Search-Engine/VM_SETUP.md

-# BlackOut Search - Quick Start Guide
+# BlackOut Search - Quick Start Guide *STILL IN PROGRESS, MAY NOT WORK*

 ## What You Need
 - **VirtualBox** - Download from: https://www.virtualbox.org/wiki/Downloads